 A Leave Manager’s Guide to Paid Leave Oregon (PLO)

-The aim of this program is to provide workers in Oregon access to up to 12 weeks (14 weeks in some situations related to childbirth) of paid leave to care for loved ones, bond with a new child, manage a serious health condition, and more.
+Changes aside, the aim of the Paid Leave program is to provide workers in Oregon access to up to 12 weeks (14 weeks in some situations related to childbirth) of paid leave to care for loved ones, bond with a new child, manage a serious health condition, and more.

 To help employers with team members residing in Oregon, we’ve created this quick reference guide to help you understand what you need to know and how to stay compliant.